winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 “He answered, ‘Sickness is being attacked by one of myriad diseases.
 When a person is still alive and hasn’t died yet, they are called sick.’

 104\. “‘Will I be likewise?
-Haven’t I escape this hardship yet?’
+Haven’t I escaped this hardship yet?’
 {:#p104}

 “‘Yes, anyone born becomes sick.
 It doesn’t matter if they are rich or poor.’